STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Background and Scenario Description

-Herein we make use of graphical models to build a probabilistic representation of the docking scenario.
+Herein we make use of graphical models to build a probabilistic representation of the a general proximity operation.
 As one of the standard solutions for modern SLAM problems~\cite{dellaert_factor_2017}, we leverage factor graphs---a bipartite graphical model representing a joint probability distribution~\cite{koller_probabilistic_2009}---to model the general prox-ops scenario description.
 Variable nodes represent states or quantities of interest that we want to estimate, while factor nodes typically encode sensor information and are used to jointly constrain multiple variable nodes.
-The full factor graph representation of this problem is shown in Figure~\ref{fig:general_proxops_graph}.
+The full factor graph representation of this problem, which we have coined Simultaneous Trajectory Estimation and Relative Navigation (STERN), is shown in Figure~\ref{fig:general_proxops_graph}.

 The scenario's factor graph is composed of two main parts: i) a chain of variable nodes that represents the state history of the chaser (almost always an AUV), and ii) a parallel chain of variable nodes that represents the state history of the target (type varies from operation to operation).